What We Do

 Our Vision

-Through supporting qualified young theatre artists who may not otherwise have access to the resources needed to excel in the extremely competitive audition process for college-level training, we believe our mission of providing support for those seeking theatre training will aid in the diversification of theatre, film, and television at the professional level.
+By supporting talented young theatre artists who may not otherwise have access to the resources needed to succeed in the highly competitive college audition process, we are expanding access to theatre training and therefore helping to foster greater diversity in professional theatre, film, and television.

 Why Are We Needed?